dHellerstein/wsurvey.lib/README.md

       create "coordinated & adjacent" resizable containers - that when one element shrinks, the other grows.
 ###  wsurvey.sortTable
       easily enable user chosen sorting of an existing html table.
 Lots of options
+###  wsurvey.wsShow
+      show or hide html containers
+      Easily specify buttons to show or hide, to move to "top".
+Easy support for ESC (to hide most recent) wsShow is a simpler (with fewer resource demands) alternative to floatingContent.
 ###  wsurvey.uploadFiles
       simplify file uploads using <input type="file" ...>, and drop zones, and explicit strings.
       One function can do it all, or you can use specific functions for finer control.